Updated Jan. 15, 2020

-Charley horses, painful muscle spasms usually in the leg or foot, can happen to people of all ages and lifestyles.
+Charley horses, a painful muscle spasm in the leg or foot, can happen to people of all ages and lifestyles.
 Worse yet, they can strike at any time of the day or night, though it’s common to have muscle cramps while sleeping.

 Although they appear to happen randomly, some habits and conditions have been linked to charley horses, and there are steps you can take to prevent them.